 The 2020 Supra was released with the BMW Z4 B58 motor.
 Toyota decided to go with this power plant as they have taken a step out of the performance ring to focus on passenger cars.
 Much to the dismay of the purists, they decided that developing their own in-line 6 for a less produced car would be a financial back step.
 While it is heartbreaking that the heart of the Supra is not Toyota, we are happy that they honored the 2JZ platform and found a in-line six 3.0 liter with twin turbo power.
 However, you do not get the option for a manual gearbox.

 We continue to wonder why they didn’t chose the infamous “German 2JZ”, the BMW N54.
 So here are the comparisons between the 3 motors, we’ll let you be the judge:

 Toyota’s 2JZ was produced between 1991-2002 and varied between production street and performance applications.
 The top of the line performance 2JZ came in the Mark 4 Supra and was named the 2JZ-GTE.
-It is a twin turbo, inline-six, 3.0-liter, with 325 horsepower at 4800 rpm. and had torque of 324 lb-ft at 4800 rpm.
+It is a twin turbo, inline-six, and 3.0-liter.
+The 2JZ had a 325 horsepower at 4800 rpm and a torque of 324 lb-ft at 4800 rpm.
 It was hailed as the tuner king because of its ability to take so well to performance modifications and tuning.
-To this day, the 2JZ is a very well sought after motor and is swapped into everything from Volvo’s to Porsches to Pro Formula Drift cars.
+To this day, the 2JZ is a very well sought after motor.
+It is swapped into everything from Volvo’s to Porsches to Pro Formula Drift cars.

-The N54 debuted in 2006 in the 335i model of the E90/E91/E92/E93 3 Series range as a twin-turbo 3.0-liter inline-six, making 340 horsepower at the crank and almost 332 ft/lbs of torque.
-While the 300 horsepower peaks at 5800 rpm, the torque stays constant at 295 ft/lbs, from 1300 rpm all the way up to 5000 rpm.
+Furthermore, the N54 debuted in 2006 in the 335i model of the E90/E91/E92/E93 3 Series range.
+It debuted as a twin-turbo 3.0-liter inline-six making 340 horsepower at the crank and almost 332 ft/lbs of torque.
+While the 300 horsepower peaks at 5800 rpm, the torque remains at 295 ft/lbs, from 1300 to 5000 rpm.
 The N54 has been hailed as the “German 2JZ” because of its likeness in power and most notably its popularity for performance modifications and tuning.
 It is still on a system that will allow modifications and tuning, unlike its current predecessor the B58.